Rhuan000/The-Bird/readme.md

 ## BIRD-BIRD

-This game was inspired by FlappyBird, but a little more dynamic, with some new mechanics.
+This is a Desktop-Browser game that was inspired by FlappyBird, but a little more dynamic, with some new mechanics.

 ### Purpose